Itxaka/pymoviebot/README.md

 The sqlite database provides us with a quick and small response for any query we do, much better than searching both subreddits everytime there is a new request.

-pymoviebot.py will check the request subreddit every 5 minutes and get the 10 newests post.
+pymoviebot-2.py will check the request subreddit and get all the posts.
 Then it will check if they are already fulfilled and commented by itself and if not, check and post if there is any coincidence in the database.

 It will also flair the post automatically with the proper flair.